scallyw4g/bonsai/bugs.md

+# Jan 15 2020 - 2:00 - closed - Changed Peek/PeekRaw token function to support lookahead
+* iteration
+* confusing
+I had a difficult time digesting how exactly to best support looking ahead in the token stream.
+It was complicated because Peek is slightly different semantically from PeekRaw.
+PeekRaw uses the lookahead verbatem, but Peek needs scan and count how many tokens it hits, excluding whitespace and comments.

 # Jan 14 2020 - 1:00 - closed - Returning a sentinel by value caused linked list corruption
 * allocation
 * memory